xkiwilabs/DDPG-using-PyTorch-and-ML-Agents/README.md

 time steps as possible.
 The environment uses multiple unity agents to increase training time.

 ### Multiagent Traning
-The reacher environment contains multiple unity agents to increase training time.
-The training agent collects observations and learns from the experineces of all of the unity agents simultaneously.
-The reacher enviromnet example employed here has 20 unity agents (i.e., 20 double-jointed arms).
+The Reacher environment contains multiple unity agents to increase training time.
+The training agent collects observations and learns from the experiences of all of the unity agents simultaneously.
+The Reacher environment example employed here has 20 unity agents (i.e., 20 double-jointed arms).

 ![Trained DDPG-Agent Reacher Unity Agents Following Tragets](media/reachertask.gif)